microsoft/vscode-wiki/Build-Champion.md

 	4. If not, here are some common failure types and how to handle them:

 **Test failure:**
-If it looks like the test failed, ping the [owner].
+If it looks like the test failed, ping the [area owner](#area-owners).
-If it looks like the test flaked, search [GH issues] for the failure (smoke-test-failure, unit-test-failure, etc. labels are useful) and comment on it if found, otherwise create an issue for the [owner].
+If it looks like the test flaked, search [GH issues](https://github.com/microsoft/vscode/issues) for the failure (useful queries: [smoke-test-failure](https://github.com/microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3Asmoke-test-failure), [integration-test-failure](https://github.com/microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3Aintegration-test-failure), [unit-test-failure](https://github.com/microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3Aunit-test-failure)) and comment on it if found, otherwise create an issue for the [area owner](#area-owners).
 If you end up seeing the test flake multiple times, you can skip the test and comment on the associated issue.

 **Compile failure:**